View all monuments in NYC Parks, as well as temporary public art installations on our NYC Public Art Map and Guide.

 Carl Schurz (1829-1906) was born in Liblar, Prussia (near what is now Cologne, Germany).
 In 1848, while a doctoral candidate at the University of Bonn, he joined the democratic revolt opposing the autocratic German government.
-After participating in rebellions in the Rhineland, the Palatinate, and in Baden, Schurz was imprisoned, escaped, and fled to Switzerland.
-After a short stay in Switzerland he resided in France and England before immigrating to the United States in 1852.
-Schurz eventually settled in New York City in 1881, but not before living variously in Philadelphia, Wisconsin, Detroit, and St. Louis.
+After participating in other rebellions, Schurz was imprisoned, escaped, and fled to Switzerland.
+After a short stay there he resided in France and England before immigrating to the United States in 1852.
+Schurz eventually settled in New York City in 1881.

-He commanded the 3rd Division, I Corp, of the Army of Virginia at the Second Battle of Bull Run, and later led the 3rd Division, XI Corps, of the Army of the Potomac and 3rd Division, XI Corps, of the Army of the Cumberland.
-Returning to the North in 1864 he made numerous campaign speeches on behalf of Lincoln and was General Slocum’s chief of staff before reentering civilian life.
-He prepared a report on post-war racial integration in the Southern states for President Andrew Johnson (1822-1893) and then served as the Washington correspondent for Horace Greeley’s New York Tribune.
+After commanding troops in Virginia, Schurz returned North in 1864 making numerous campaign speeches on behalf of Lincoln and was General Slocum’s chief of staff before reentering civilian life.
+He prepared a report on post-war racial integration in the Southern states for President Andrew Johnson and then served as the Washington correspondent for Horace Greeley’s New York Tribune.

-In 1867, Schurz became editor of the Westliche Post in St. Louis.
-He then served as the temporary chairman of the Republican Convention of 1868.
 Admired for his eloquence and political acumen, Schurz was elected United States Senator from Missouri in 1869 and served until 1875.
-He was appointed Secretary of the Interior in 1877 by Rutherford B. Hayes (1822–1893), where he was a strong proponent of civil service reform.
-He worked for improvements in the treatment of Native Americans in the Bureau of Indian Affairs until leaving his post in 1881.
+He was appointed Secretary of the Interior in 1877 by Rutherford B. Hayes, where he was a strong proponent of civil service reform and worked for improvements in the treatment of Native Americans in the Bureau of Indian Affairs.
 In his later years, Schurz was editor of the New York Tribune and an editorial writer for Harper’s Weekly.
-He continued to be an outspoken advocate of civil service reform.
-Upon Schurz’s death in 1906, prominent lawyer Joseph H. Choate formed a memorial committee and raised $93,000 in donations towards a monument for Schurz.
+Upon his death in 1906, prominent lawyer Joseph H. Choate formed a memorial committee and raised $93,000 in donations towards a monument for Schurz.

-Other studio assistants and associates of Bitter may have worked on the side and central stone relief carvings which relate to Schurz’s social concerns about African-American slaves and Native Americans.
-The low relief carvings in granite were made by the Bronx-based Piccirilli studios after clay and plaster models by Bitter, and the figures display a blend of the stylized features of ancient Archaic Greek and Vienna Seccessionist art.
-Set at the center, silhouetted against the sky, is the imposing figure of Schurz.
+Built in 1913 within a large brick-paved plaza projecting from the promontory at Morningside Drive and West 116th Street, the monument consists of a full standing bronze portrait of Schurz in the center of a granite exedra (curved bench) with carved reliefs framed by two ornamental bronze luminaires.
+Other studio assistants and associates of Bitter may have worked on the side and central stone relief carvings which relate to Schurz’s social concerns about African American slaves and Native Americans.
+The low relief carvings in granite were sculpted by the Bronx-based Piccirilli studios after clay and plaster models by Bitter.
+Set at the center and silhouetted against the sky, is the imposing figure of Carl Schurz.

 Carl Schurz Memorial Details